 If you want your network to sail smoothly like a well-oiled machine, you need to keep a watchful eye on every inch of it.
 Just like a seasoned captain navigates their ship to avoid hazards on the sea, you need to chart your network to steer clear of potential issues!

 And that's where the Network Monitoring Agents come in!
 Obkio's Monitoring Agents are like the lookout crew stationed at key network locations, keeping a close eye on every part of your network.
-Whether you're monitoring WAN, LAN, or network devices, our agents will continuously monitor performance between them, so you'll always know how your network is performing.
+Whether your performing WAN monitoring, LAN monitoring, or network device monitoring, Obkio's agents will continuously monitor performance between them, so you'll always know how your network is performing.

 When you're deploying your Microsoft network monitoring setup, we want to monitor the network performance between the Microsoft Azure Cloud and the on-premise infrastructure.
 To do, you'll need to deploy two Monitoring Agents (at the very least):